What is Pengy?

 Pengy

-A local-first AI agent harness — not a chatbot wrapper, not a SaaS.
-Give an LLM tools and let it operate on your machine.
-With your approval.
+A local-first AI agent — 15 built-in tools that operate on your machine, with your approval.

 # What is Pengy?

 It's like strapping a set of power tools to an LLM.
 The model thinks, calls tools, gets results, thinks again.
-It writes files, runs bash, searches the web — and shows you every step, asking permission when it matters.
+It writes files, runs bash, searches the web, maps your repos, runs your tests — and shows you every step, asking permission when it matters.

 🐧 Desktop

-Qt6 GUI with markdown rendering, collapsible tool blocks, multi-session sidebar, and file attachments.
+Qt6 GUI with tabbed chat, markdown rendering, collapsible tool blocks, sidebar with chat history & quick settings, and file attachments.
 The full cockpit.

 🐧 CLI